5 Home Remedies to Get Rid of Bunion Pain Fast

 - Wrap the crushed ice in a towel and place over the bunion for 5-10 minutes.

-- Rest for another 5-10 minutes and repeat 2 or 3 more times.
+- Rest for another 5-10 minutes and repeat two or three more times.

 - Use every time you feel pressure or pain.